Kxzuir/Notes/CUDA Multi-version Installation Guide.md

 ## Install NVIDIA Driver

 For detailed explanation, refer to the article [Install NVIDIA Driver and CUDA on Ubuntu / CentOS / Fedora Linux OS](https://gist.github.com/wangruohui/df039f0dc434d6486f5d4d098aa52d07#install-nvidia-graphics-driver-via-runfile).
-Brief steps can be summarized as the following steps.
+We just extract what we need here.

 1. Remove previous installation, in case you have installed driver via  `apt-get ` before.

-   This step is optional for newly installed systems.
+   This step is not necessary for newly installed systems.

    ```bash
    # Note this might remove your cuda installation as well